• Products

 First, What’s the Solo Journey Phase?

 The MIT AgeLab calls the last period of retirement “The Solo Journey Phase.”
 As the title implies, many retirees begin this phase by themselves.
 And there are lots of retirees in this phase.
-In 2021, 43% of women and 24% of men over 75 were living alone.1
+In 2023, 42% of women and 23% of men over 75 were living by themselves.

-But the solo journey phase doesn’t have to be a time of prolonged loneliness.
-With an open mind and knowledge of what resources are available, this phase can help retirees find a new sense of purpose, social engagement, and a time to reinvent themselves.
-This is especially true for people who may have spent years in a caregiving role, caring for a sick spouse or relative.
+But this phase doesn’t have to mean isolation.
+With an open mind and awareness of available resources, retirees can rediscover purpose, build social connections, and even reinvent themselves.
+This is especially true for those who spent years caring for a spouse or loved one—now is a chance to focus on their own well-being.

 So how do people end up in the solo journey phase?
-One reason is obvious—when a spouse dies, the surviving spouse enters this phase.
-But there are other contributing factors.
-The divorce rate for people over 50 has been on the rise and has doubled since the 1990s.4
+One reason is obvious—when a spouse dies, the surviving partner enters this stage.
+But that’s not the only factor.
+Gray divorce—when couples over 50 decide to split—is becoming more common.
+In fact, the divorce rate for this age group has doubled over the past 30 years, and for those over 65, it has tripled.3

 Health challenges can also cause people to enter the solo journey phase.
 A broken hip can wipe out your mobility, meaning you could be stuck at home and not able to go out and spend time with friends or family.
 Or a close friend could break a hip, meaning they won’t be able to go out and have fun with you.
 Hearing loss can also contribute to spending time alone.